Overseas Institutional Visits

 Apply

-See Application form here
+Download application form here

 Application Form

-• OIVs should be undertaken during the full doctoral element of the award; they cannot be undertaken during the Masters or Research Methods training elements.
+• OIVs should be undertaken during the full doctoral element of the award; they cannot be undertaken during the Master’s or Research Methods training elements.

 • Applications need to be submitted three months in advance of the proposed visit.
 Applications submitted later than this may be considered, but will be at risk owing to the time required for review, consultation, and the time required to arrange insurance, visas, etc.